 There are two powerful uses of the Head Nod technique.
 Body Language is an outward reflection of inner feelings.
 If you feel positive, your head will begin to make the nodding gesture as you speak.
 If you feel neutral and intentionally start nodding your head, you will begin to experience positive feelings. in other words, positive feelings cause the head to nod – and the reverse is also true; nodding the head causes positive feelings.

-IF YOU’LL FEEL POSITIVE YOU’LL START NODDING
+IF YOU’LL FEEL POSITIVE YOU’LL START NODDINGYOUR HEAD.
+IF YOUSTART NODDING YOUR HEAD

 YOU’LL START TO FEEL POSITIVE